This blog post is written by our guest writer, Mark, who will surely help you to reduce the number of people unsubscribing from emails.

 A choice of colors that compliment both your brand and each other is very important.
 Stick to a small number of colors that work well together and will affect the mood of the recipient in the right way.
 There’s a lot of psychology behind color choice.

 These are very popular in email marketing at the moment and can make a big difference.
 When picking your GIF, make sure the first frame is a good one, sometimes it’ll take a while to load.
 Don’t forget to optimize the GIF.
-I would advise you to aim to reduce the size for your animated GIF to less than 0.5 MB or max 1 MB, since if you go well above this limit, your email might load too slowly for your readers.
+I would advise you to aim to reduce the size of your animated GIF to less than 0.5 MB or max 1 MB since if you go well above this limit, your email might load too slowly for your readers.

 Be careful not to overuse GIFs, or you risk losing the desired effect.
 You can check out how other brands use GIFs in their email designs to boost engagement for inspiration.
 We have a tutorial video on how to add a GIF to an email.